zeffii/ztrk/readme.md

 -----------------

 What i'm attempting here is a cross between sunvox/buzz/st3/impulsetracker/tetramed.
 I want to have high control via keyboard like oldschool trackers, while also being able to use synths/samplers that i design and can edit at runtime. ..And why not also allow myself to also trigger visuals too?! max/msp and puredata have always been on my todo list of things to learn.
-I also wish to be able to implement a trigger grammer
+I also wish to be able to implement a trigger grammar